JacquesCarette/Drasil/code/stable/sglpend/SRS/mdBook/src/SecNFRs.md

 <div id="portable"></div>

-Portability: The code shall be portable to multiple environments, particularly Windows, Mac OSX, and Linux.
+Portability: The code shall be portable to multiple environments, particularly Windows, macOS, and Linux.